 And a FREE BALANCED LITERACY Resource to get you started!

-2019 is the Year of BALANCED LITERACY!
+2021 is the Year of BALANCED LITERACY!

 But wait!
-THIS IS 2020!
+THIS IS 2021!

 Did I miss it???
 NO!

-2020 is a new decade!
+2021 is a new decade!

-We get a BALANCED LITERACY “do-Over”!
+We get a BALANCED LITERACY “do-Over” to include writing!

 Ready to UPDATE your literacy block?

-Balanced Literacy: Here is your NEW YEAR PLAN!
+Here is your NEW YEAR PLAN!

-The Why?
-The What? and The How?
+Why?
+What? and How?

-Balanced literacy has been defined as “an approach designed to help individual students learn how to process a variety of increasingly challenging texts with understanding and fluency.”
+The elementary classroom Balanced literacy model has been defined as “an approach designed to help individual students learn how to process a variety of increasingly challenging texts with understanding and fluency.”
 (Fountas & Pinnell, 2001)

-It is an approach to teaching.
-NOT a curriculum.
-It is HOW we teach our students to be independent readers and writers.
+As a result, It is HOW we teach our students to be independent readers and writers.
 It is NOT what books we use to teach them.

 Balanced Literacy has been defined in “components” or “pieces” of literacy instruction.

 This 8-week series will focus on the components of a complete BALANCED LITERACY program.
 We will focus on clear and concise definitions.
-Definitions that educators can discuss in collaborations.
-A “common language” where we can learn from each other and with each other.
+Definitions that educators can discuss in collaboration.

 The 8 components we will focus on are: